 Siblings Carl and Grant Amor devoted themselves to building the impressive space as a tribute to their father.

-“My brother and I are the only siblings in our family and our dad passed away when I was 16 and he was 14,” Carl says.
-“Dad had a small collection of cars and had always wanted to build a car museum.
-He was 42 when he died and these cars where unfortunately sold so that never happened.”
+“My brother and I are the only siblings in our family, and our dad passed away when I was 16 and he was 14,” Carl says.
+“Dad had a small collection of cars and always wanted to build a car museum.
+He was 42 when he died, and these cars were unfortunately sold, so that never happened.”
 He pauses.
 “This is kind of a legacy for Mum and Dad.
 We are proud to be able to make it happen.”

 The museum is located on 12 acres of property in the Gold Coast hinterland.